rohitralhan/infinispan-azure-install/Readme.md

 	- Create a user (developer/developer) in Infinispan - this will be used for logging in once the infinispan server is up and running
 	- Setup the infinispan.xml
 	- Create the data folder for Infinispan
-	- Partition, Format and Mount the data disk created for the Azure VM
+	- Partition, Format, and Mount the data disk created for the Azure VM
  - Run the Infinispan server using **```./infinispan/bin/server.sh -b 0.0.0.0```**
  - Login to the Infinispan console using the PUBLIC IP of the Load Balancer using the URL ```http://<<LB Public IP>>:111222/```
  - When prompted used the ```username``` and ```password``` ```developer/developer```
- - First images below show what the Infinispan Login screen will look like when you click on  ```Open the console``` button and once logged in the second screen showin in the second image will appear.
+ - First images below show what the Infinispan Login screen will look like when you click on  ```Open the console``` button once logged in the second screen showing in the second image will appear.